Author, hedge fund manager, writer, and educator Joel Greenblatt is one of today’s most influential value investors.

 Summary

-Joel Greenblatt is one of the most interesting value investors in today’s world.
-Greenblatt manages $4 billion worth of assets under management at Gotham Asset Management.
+Joel Greenblatt is one of today’s most interesting value investors.
+Greenblatt manages $4 billion worth of assets at Gotham Asset Management.
 Yet Greenblatt has taught value investment at Columbia Business School for over 20 years.

-If you want to create an investment strategy, Joel Greenblatt’s book recommendations can be a great resource.
-A good reading list is the first tool a value investor needs in his or her toolbox.
+Joel Greenblatt’s book recommendations can be a great resource for creating an investment strategy.
+A good reading list is the first tool a value investor needs.

 Hi,